Werner and Havertz risk becoming £120m Chelsea benchwarmers as Lampard searches for attacking solutions | Goal.com

 After impressing off the bench against Arsenal, the England international was again bright here playing off the right, with Christian Pulisic and Olivier Giroud alongside him forming what was Chelsea's most balanced attack of the past month.

-Giroud, as always, held gthe ball up well while provided a threat in the box, with his opening goal the perfect encapsulation as the laid the ball off to Ben Chilwell before dring into the area to head past Emiliano Martinez.
+Giroud, as always, held the ball up well while providing a threat in the box, with his opening goal the perfect encapsulation as he laid the ball off to Ben Chilwell before driving into the area to head past Emiliano Martinez.

 It was interesting to note that when Werner was eventually introduced, it was in place of Giroud rather than the two widemen after a period in which the ex-RB Leipzig star has been used as an inverted winger playing off the left.